peterwalkley/SE4AdminTool/README.md

 specific players access a server even if the have a steam VAC ban.
 - A player greeting can be set up for whenever someone joins.
 See the sample configuration file for an example.
-- Players can be automatically kicked if they have a steam VAC ban.
+- Players can be automatically kicked if they have a steam VAC ban and/or a Game ban.
 Note that this feature requires you to provide your own Steam API Key.
 Obtain one from <https://steamcommunity.com/dev/apikey> and add it to your configuration file.
+Note that Game bans could for any game, not just Sniper Elite.
+For a guide to steam policies refer to <https://steamcommunity.com/sharedfiles/filedetails/?id=961168214>, particularly section 5.

 ## TODO
 - Use IP location to find country, state and city information.